 Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot isn’t visible then.
-However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m.
-Daylight Time), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.
+However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m. daylight saving time), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.

-As seen from our mid-northern latitudes, the Teapot rises in the southeast about 3 hours before its climbs to its highest point, then sets in the southwest about 3 hours afterwards.
+As seen from our mid-northern latitudes, the Teapot rises in the southeast about three hours before it climbs to its highest point, then sets in the southwest about three hours afterwards.

-The Teapot returns to the same place in the sky about 4 minutes earlier with each passing day, or 2 hours earlier with each passing month.
+The Teapot returns to the same place in the sky about four minutes earlier with each passing day, or two hours earlier with each passing month.
 On August 1, the Teapot climbs to its highest point around 10 p.m.
-(11 p.m.
-Daylight Time).
+(11 p.m. daylight saving time).
 On September 1, it climbs highest around 8 p.m.
-(9 p.m.
-Daylight Time).
+(9 p.m. daylight saving time).
 On October 1, it’s highest around 6 p.m.
-(7 p.m.
-Daylight Time).
+(7 p.m. daylight saving time).

 Bottom line: The Teapot asterism in the constellation Sagittarius is easy to spot in a dark sky.
-When you look in the direction, you’re looking toward the center of our Milky Way galaxy.
+When you look in that direction, you’re looking toward the center of our Milky Way galaxy.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.